The 5 Lightest Web Browsers – March 2021

 What is the Most Lightweight Web Browser?

 Firefox.
-Although Firefox is considered a bigger RAM sink than the other, more lightweight browsers, it’s still the best overall in almost every category.
+Although Firefox is considered a bigger RAM hog than a lot of other, more lightweight browsers, it’s still the best overall in almost every category.
 It’s one of the fastest internet browsers, comes with private windows, and reliably blocks malware.

 Which is the Safest Browser?